Skip to main content

 Requirement 1

 Identify a community service project that your patrol or pack could accomplish.
-Use the Scouting America SAFE Checklist and develop a plan to conduct the service project safely.
+Use Scouting America’s SAFE Checklist and develop a plan to conduct the service project safely.

 Choose one of the following: